zainah7/IP_Address_Tracker/README.md

 - Search for any IP addresses or domains and see the key information and location

+## Working

+User's IP address tracked and rendered as soon as he fires up the app.
+As per the user's query IP address the location is pointed and info related to the domain is displayed.

 ## My process

 ### Built with